Save for your first home through super

 Step 2: Request the release of your super savings

-An FHSS determination must be received before you can request a release.
+After you've received your FHSS determination, you can request a release.
 The ATO require the following information:

 Step 3: Signing a contract for a home and notifying the ATO

-For determinations made on or after 15 September 2024, you’ll need to sign a contract to purchase or construct a home and must notify the ATO within 12 months of requesting a release.
+If your FHSS determination was made on or after 15 September 2024, you should make a release request within 90 days of signing the contract and notify the ATO.
 If you don’t purchase a property within 12 months, you’ll need to notify the ATO to either:

-Determinations on or before 14 September 2024 can’t be cancelled or amended via ATO online services.
+For determinations made on or before 14 September 2024, you should make a release request within 14 days of signing the contract.
+Your determination can't be cancelled or amended via ATO online services.
 If eligible, you’ll need to request a new determination.

 Step 4: Receiving your FHSS amount